 Disability Resources for Students (DRS) recognizes disability as an aspect of diversity that is integral to society and to our campus community.
+DRS staff work with admitted UW students to ensure equal access to UW academic programs and services.

 - Documentation for a Learning Disability